emulsify-ds/emulsify-website/README.md

 ## Configuration

-Copy `.env.example` to `env.development`, and fill in the required credentials.
+Copy `.env.example` to `.env.development`, and fill in the required credentials.

 ## Crucial Commands